vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

         return texture(cubeMap, normal).rgb; // this should return the same value that the skybox texture has }

-For further details on each version, see :ref:`Provided Methods, Constants, and Structs`.
+For further details on each version, see `Provided Methods, Constants, and Structs`_.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A Cautionary Note on Shaders